rubensworks/rubensworks.net/_drafts/streaming-rdf-parsers.markdown

 Due to the popularity of JSON and XML, a wide range of parsers already exist for JavaScript, including streaming parsers.
-This allowed me to get a good head start for my implementations, as I could simply **depend on existing libraries to parse the raw JSON and XML** streams, and handle incoming JSON and XML nodes as respectively JSON-LD and RDF/XML nodes.
+This allowed me to get a good head start for my implementations, as I could simply **depend on existing libraries to parse the raw JSON and XML streams**, and handle incoming JSON and XML nodes as JSON-LD and RDF/XML nodes, respectively.

 Several streaming JSON and XML parsers are available, so I had to decide which ones I would depend on.
-In the end, I chose for [*jsonparse*](https://www.npmjs.com/package/jsonparse) and [*sax*](https://www.npmjs.com/package/sax) for the following reasons:
+In the end, I chose for [**jsonparse**](https://www.npmjs.com/package/jsonparse) and [**sax**](https://www.npmjs.com/package/sax) for the following reasons:

-* Handles Node.JS streams.
+* They handles Node.JS streams,
-* Pure JavaScript implementation that works both in Node.JS and browsers.
+* they have a pure JavaScript implementation that works both in Node.JS and browsers,
-* Stability proven through number of dependents, age, and unit tests.
+* their stability is proven through a high number of dependents, age, and unit tests.

 Both of these libraries have a similar event-based API, through which you can listen to new incoming JSON nodes or XML tags.